2006 SK Brann season

-The 2006 season was SK Brann's 98th season and their 20th consecutive season in the Norwegian Premier League.
+The 2006 season was SK Brann's 98th season and their 20th consecutive season in the Tippeligaen.
 The season opened on 10 April, with a tie in Fredrikstad, in a match best remembered by an impressive scissor kick goal from Charlie Miller.
 8 month later, on 10 December, Brann finished the season with a tie against Helsingborgs IF in their last group stage match in the 2006-07 Royal League.